About

 - National Incident Management System (NIMS) compliant.

-- Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion - Lower Tier Covered Transactions, Form AD-1048;
+- Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion - Lower Tier Covered Transactions, Form AD-1048.

 - Each Grantee must certify that no vendor or contractor debarred or suspended from being able to work under a federal grant, according to the terms of 2 CFR Part 180, has received any money under this grant project by signing the Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion - Lower Tier Covered Transactions, Form AD-1048.

-- Application materials can be found on the DNRC website at: 2023 VFA Application, or by calling (406) 542-4267
+- Application materials can be found on the DNRC's Submittable portal at: 2025 VFA Application, or by calling (406) 542-4267

 - On request an application can be sent by email or by USPS.